BaseMax/EcommercePHPDDD/README.md

 # Domain-Driven Design (DDD) PHP 8.2 Ecommerce System

 Welcome to the Domain-Driven Design (DDD) PHP 8.2 Ecommerce System!
-This project aims to provide a robust and scalable Restful API-based ecommerce system using PHP 8.2, all without relying on Laravel or any other third-party project.
+This project aims to provide a robust and scalable ecommerce system using PHP 8.2, all without relying on Laravel or any other third-party project.
 This README will guide you through the setup, architecture, and usage of the system.

 ## Introduction